JakeKo/Deck/README.md

 # Deck
-Deck is slideshow presentation application developed with Electron.
+Deck is a slideshow presentation application developed with Electron.